Zanzibar Home Page

 Mexican Papel Picado

 Traditionally crafted of tissue paper (and still preferred by villagers), today plastic and mylar are also used.
 These banners are used as temporary decoration for fiestas, christenings, birthdays, holidays, weddings, altars and special occasions.
 Visit our gallery and ask to see our ever-changing selection of sizes, styles and materials.
 We have Day of the Dead (dia de los Muertos), Birthday, Wedding, Valentines Day, Floral and Garden, Frida Kahlo, Virgin de Guadalupe, Heart and Valentines day papel picados and many others!
-We can also commission custom banners (minimum of 50 sets) - contact us for more information!
+We can also commission custom papel picado banners for weddings, birthday or special occasion (minimum of 12 sets) - contact us for more information!

-Prices vary from under $5.00 to over $20 per strand, depending on whether paper or plastic, size and especially detail.
-For example, two different sets (usually 10 flags per set) of medium flags may sell for $8.00 and $12 - the $8.00 set is simpler while the more expensive set has lots more cutouts and complexity*.
+Prices vary from around $5.50 to over $20 per strand, depending on whether paper or plastic, size and especially detail.
+Visit our retail website or call us for current prices.
+Mini sets of 12 flags are $5.50 for paper and $6.50 for plastic, Most smalls are $7.00 & $8.00, Mediums $11.00 & $12.00 with larges being $13.00 and $14.00.
+Mylar and other materials and designs may vary.
+Custom wedding, birthday and special occasion available by special order (please allow 3-6 weeks).
 Please note those prices are just an example, actual prices varies depending on exchange rates, shipping costs and other factors.
 Visit or call our gallery for our current selection.

 Many papel picado are made especially for the Mexican festivals of the Days of the Dead (dia de los Muertos) and include skeletal figures engaged in the everyday activities of the living.
 Other popular designs include the Virgin of Guadalupe and Christmas nativity scenes, floral and garden motifs as well as love, birthdays, anniversary and weddings.
 Individual papel picado banners are strung together to create festive, colorful decorations for celebrations.